-- 19.6 Failure to Make Payments to Industry Funds etc. - (a) If a person covered by this Agreement has a genuine and reasonable belief that the Employer has failed to comply with clauses 19 to 22 (inclusive) the following process will apply: - the person or their representative must notify the Employer in writing of the alleged non compliance and what must be done to remedy it; - (ii) the Parties must consult in good faith in an effort to resolve the matter; - 19.7 Any disputes related to this clause shall be dealt with via the disputes procedure.
-The Parties are committed to resolving any genuine and reasonable disagreement about whether any amount is owing or outstanding as quickly as practicable. - 19.8 Additional Remedy for Non-Compliance with Superannuation. - (a) If the Employer does not contribute the amounts in accordance with this Agreement, the relevant Trust Deed and the Fund or scheme the Employer shall be liable to make the appropriate contributions immediately upon notification of the non compliance.
+- the person or their representative must notify the Employer in writing of the alleged non compliance and what must be done to remedy it; - (ii) the Parties must consult in good faith in an effort to resolve the matter; - 20.7 Any disputes related to this clause shall be dealt with via the disputes procedure.
+The Parties are committed to resolving any genuine and reasonable disagreement about whether any amount is owing or outstanding as quickly as practicable. - 20.8 Additional Remedy for Non-Compliance with Superannuation. - (a) If the Employer does not contribute the amounts in accordance with this Agreement, the relevant Trust Deed and the Fund or scheme the Employer shall be liable to make the appropriate contributions immediately upon notification of the non compliance.
 Further, the Employer shall pay the earnings on the relevant Trust Deed and the Fund or scheme that accrue during the pay of non-payment.
 The requirement for the Employer to make retrospective payments shall not limit any common law action which may be available in relation to death, disablement or any other cover existing within the terms of a relevant fund.

-20 CBUS Superannuation
+21 CBUS Superannuation

-20.1 Superannuation shall be paid in accordance with the Superannuation Guarantee Administration Act 1992 (Cth).
+21.1 Superannuation shall be paid in accordance with the Superannuation Guarantee Administration Act 1992 (Cth).
 The Employer's default fund will be the Construction and Building Unions Superannuation Scheme (Cbus).